MathewMbwogge/interactive-cv/README.md

 ## Table of Contents
 1. Project Installation
-1.1 Installations and Setup
+   a.
+Installation and Setup
-1.2 Tracking Initiation
+   b.
+Tracking Initiation
-1.3 Linking with the Remote Repository
+   c.
+Linking with the Remote Repository
-1.4 Cloning with the Remote Repository
+   d.
+Cloning with the Remote Repository
-1.5 Pushing Changes to Remote Repository
+   e.
+Pushing Changes to Remote Repository
-3. Project Usage
+2. Project Usage
-4. Attributed Credits
+3. Attributed Credits

 ## 1. Project Installation
 ### 1.1 Installation and Setup